|

 Special pricing for Mexican and other Latin American citizens is available.
 To be eligible you must (1) not have US citizenship or passport nor have a dual citizenship with the USA and an other country.
 (2) You must not have studied for or be currently enrolled in a high school, bachelors, masters, graduate certificate, or doctoral program in the USA or in any country of western Europe.
 (3) You must reside in Mexico, Latin America or other qualifying country with full time residency.

 Mexican, Latin American and other qualifying nationals can receive up to a 55% discount on OSEA programs.
 Each program rate is different.
-Discounted rate to participate in SELT for credit is $900 and as a volunteer participant $400 with proof of advanced levels of English proficiency in conversation, writing, reading, listening, speaking.
+Must demonstrate proof of a) nationality, b) attendance at current university, c) advanced levels of English proficiency in conversation, writing, reading, listening, speaking.

 Weekends: The weekends are free for participants without program obligations.
-All weekend activities and travel are out of pocket expense covered by SELT participants.
+All weekend activities and travel are out of pocket expenses covered by participants.

 Out of Pocket: Personal items, consumibles, incidentals, laundry, travel to/from Pisté to participate in program, international airfare, ground transportation to/from airports, weekend expenses for travel, meals and lodging while away from arranged meals and lodging in Pisté; one meal if Posada and 2 meals with Maya family is the lodging option selected by participant.